 5. Coffee Grounds

-Many people just throw coffee grounds away but burning them can repel mosquitoes outdoors.
+Many people throw coffee grounds away, but did you know that burning them can repel mosquitoes outdoors?
+Yes, the pungent aroma will deter blood-feeding insects.

-Instead of burning regular firewood, adding some pinion wood to your fire pit will deter mosquitoes.
-These pesky pests totally dislike the scent.
+Instead of burning regular firewood, adding some pinyon wood to your fire pit can deter mosquitoes.
+These pesky pests dislike the scent.

 7. Tea Tree Oil

-Mosquitoes don’t like the scent of tea tree oil and some other essential oils.
+Mosquitoes also do not like the scent of tea tree oil.

 Therefore, make a homemade mosquito repellent spray by combining 10 drops of tea tree oil and 30 ml of coconut oil in a spray bottle.
-The anti-inflammatory property of the tea tree will also soothe mosquito bites.
+The scent will discourage mosquitoes from biting.

 8. Eliminate Stagnant Water

-Eliminate eggs from puddles and any type of container that holds water.
-This includes old tires, birdbaths, pet outdoor water bowls, and buckets.
+Eliminate eggs from puddles and any container that holds water.
+These containers include old tires, birdbaths, pet outdoor water bowls, and buckets.

-Empty these in the evening and replenish daily if necessary.
+Empty the containers in the evening and replenish them daily if necessary.
 Additionally, ponds can benefit from netting or fish that eat mosquito larvae.

-Other safe larvae-destroying treatments to add to stagnant water include Mosquito Down and Altosid SR-5.
+Other safe larvicidal treatments for stagnant water include Mosquito Down and Altosid SR-5.

 10. Lavender

-For the recipe, you’ll need 10 drops of lavender oil, 3 tablespoons of vanilla extract, 3 tablespoons of lemon juice, and a cup of water.
+For the recipe, you’ll need 10 drops of lavender oil, 3 tablespoons of vanilla extract, 2 tablespoons of lemon juice, and 1 cup of water.

-Combine ingredients in a spray bottle, shake well and apply to your skin throughout the day.
-You can also dab a little lavender oil onto pillows and sheets.
+Combine the ingredients in a spray bottle, shake well, and apply to your skin throughout the day.
+You can also dab a little lavender oil on pillows and sheets.

-Furthermore, crushed lavender flowers can be used in the same way.
-Just rub it on your skin to release the oils.
+Crushed lavender flowers can also be used in the same way.
+Just rub them on your skin to release the oils.

 11. Lemon Balm

 Use this plant as a natural barrier against mosquito bites.
-Simply crush some of the fresh leaves and apply them to areas of your body vulnerable to the bites.
+Crush some fresh lemon balm leaves and apply them to areas of your body vulnerable to mosquito bites.

 What’s more, lemon balm repels gnats naturally.